jstoebel/poll_app/README.md

 # voting
 a voting app as an assignment with Freecodecamp.com.
-Built using MERN stack (MongoDB, Express, React and Node)
+It was built using MERN stack (MongoDB, Express, React and Node)

 This codebase is built using [this](https://github.com/sahat/hackathon-starter/tree/es5) as boilerplate